-After transplant, many survivors and family members choose to celebrate their second chance at life by helping others.
+After a bone marrow or stem cell transplant, many survivors and family members choose to celebrate their second chance at life by helping others.
 If you would like to pay it forward here are some ways you can help.

 Mentor a New Patient or Caregiver

 Often, patients starting the transplant process find it very helpful to talk with someone who has been through the procedure.
 BMT InfoNet's Caring Connections program links:

 - patients about to go through transplant

 - bone marrow and stem cell donors

 with others who understand their concerns and can provide emotional support.